erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

     print a
 a += 1
 ```
-The first code snippet prints all digits whereas the second will result in an infinite loop.
+The first code snippet prints all digits whereas the second one is an infinite loop.

 To avoid confusion it is best to use only tabs for indentation.
 However spaces will also work.
 Tabs and spaces can be mixed as long as the interpreter knows how much spaces represent a tab.
 The default is 4 but this can modified by command line option -t.

-A hash sign (#) identifies the start of a comment.
-All text after the hash sign until the end of the line is discarded.
+A hash sign (*#*) indicates the start of a comment.
+All text after the hash sign until the end of the line is discarded by the interpreter.
 ```
 # This is a line containing only a comment